 1. "Teaching Associate" (Classification 2353, 2354) is a graduate student who is appointed as a university employee in order to provide the student with an apprenticeship experience and financial support for graduate education.
 Teaching associates serve at the pleasure of the President.
 Teaching Associates are not members of the Unit 3 (Faculty) Bargaining Unit.

 2. Appointment as a Teaching Associate does not confer any rights to permanent appointment to any person.
-The length of service of a Teaching Associate does not alter the temporary nature of the appointment or confer additional rights upon him/her.
+The length of service of a Teaching Associate does not alter the temporary nature of the appointment or confer additional rights upon them.

 3. Teaching Associates may serve a maximum of twenty (20) hours per week.
 Work Assignments are to be closely associated with their program of study or the academic department in which they are enrolled.